Skip to Content

 Budget Diamond Stones Set For Knife Sharpening (credit to @Chad Rudolph)

-An example of a budget diamond stone is the DMD Diamond Whetstone Knife Sharpener Set (Amazon link), which contains a 150 grit, 325 grit, and a 1200 grit diamond plate mounted on a triangular block.
+An example of a budget diamond stone is the DMD Diamond Whetstone Knife Sharpener Set (Amazon link), which contains a 150-grit, 325-grit, and 1200-grit diamond plate mounted on a triangular block.

 The set comes with a dish to which the stone is mounted and can be filled with water to lubricate the stones during sharpening.